+The ongoing opioid epidemic has turned the focus from other drugs to the impact of opioids on the United States.
 Both illicit and prescription opioids are tools in this drug crisis, which began in the late 1990s after prescriptions skyrocketed.
-Our drug rehab in Texas is well aware of the effect of opioids on the nation and the importance of spreading awareness regarding their dangers.
-To inform the public as best as possible, we’re sharing what they are, how they work, and how they impact the body.
+Our Banyan Texas rehab is well aware of the effect of opioids on the nation and the importance of spreading awareness regarding their dangers.
+To inform the public as best as possible, we’re sharing what opioid analgesics are and the dangers they present to the mind and body.

-These neurotransmitters work together with receptors called mu, delta, and kappa to produce analgesia, which is the inability to feel pain.1 Opioid receptors are the parts of this system that control pain as well as pleasure associated with addictive behaviors.
+These neurotransmitters work together with receptors called mu, delta, and kappa to produce analgesia, which is the inability to feel pain.
+Opioid receptors are the parts of this system that control pain as well as pleasure associated with addictive behaviors.
 Opioids or opiates act the same way as these neurotransmitters by attaching themselves to opioid receptors located in the brain, spinal cord, stomach, and lungs to produce pain relief and other undesirable side effects.